 Currently the Hypatia Trust is in the process of developing new beginnings.
 Shorn of the direct responsibility for the care of Hypatia’s major collections - our future is for remaking.
 A number of valuable and unique archival collections remain, and the digital future will ensure an expanding forum for the Hypatia Trust’s work.

 Melissa Hardie remains at the core of the Hypatia Trust which she founded in 1996 to promote the concerns and achievements of women.
 Her main functions are to sustain organisational features necessary to operate an educational charity in today’s bureaucratic world, and to head up the research programme of projects.
 In 2012, she received an MBE from Queen Elizabeth for her Services to the Arts and Heritage of West Cornwall.
-The current, almost overwhelming project, is to move the remaining Jamieson Library Collections to new headquarters - to be announced shortly, after refurbishment - in Chapel Street, Penzance.
+Current projects include the integration of remaining Jamieson Library Collections from deep storage to our newly created headquarters at THE REGENT, Lower Ground Floor, Custom House Lane entrance, 54 Chapel Street, Penzance.

 Miki Ashton Studied at the Chelsea School of Art and Middlesex University where she received a BA in Product Design.
 She was born and worked in London for many years before moving to Penzance, Cornwall in 2003 where she ran several restaurants.
 Miki is now the director of her own design consultancy 10 Ten Design Studio and somehow still manages to find time to be Melissa's hardest working right hand woman for the Hypatia Trust!
 When Miki isn't working you'll find her with husband Justin and faithful pooch Eric out at sea fishing off the rocks.
 However, despite admitting to rarely catching supper Miki wont give away the location of this her prize spot!